The best author promotion tool is probably right under your nose right now. It’s your blog.

 Because of this information, I changed the way I write a little.

-In addition, be that as it may, that my readers are younger than I had thought, I also now write in a style that delivers information a little bit faster, with less fluff.
+I also now write in a style that delivers information a little bit faster, with less fluff.

 Once you know your readers, you can adapt your writing style and topics to suit them better.